gilbertchen/duplicacy/README.md

 Storage URL:  sftp://username@server/path/to/storage
 ```

 Login methods include password authentication and public key authentication.
-However, due to a limitation of the underlying Go SSH library, if public key authentication is used, the key must be generated without a passphrase.
-To work with a key with a passphrase, you can set up SSH agent forwording which is also supported by Duplicacy.
+Due to a limitation of the underlying Go SSH library, the key pair for public key authentication be generated without a passphrase.
+To work with a key that has a passphrase, you can set up SSH agent forwording which is also supported by Duplicacy.

 ### Dropbox